xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/end-spike.md

     ```

     1. Most of the placement logic is handled by the feature itself.
 The only thing we need to do is to specify that the
-       feature should only be placed in biomes that habe end spikes.
+       feature should only be placed in biomes that have end spikes.

 === "Json"